 January 19 is an important day.
 Don't worry, it's not that cousin's birthday you can never seem to remember.
 It's a lot more fun than that!
 January 19 is National Popcorn Day.
 Naturally, here at Cinemark, we look forward to National Popcorn Day with the same anticipation a candy-hoarding child reserves for Halloween and Easter.
-We love making and eating popcorn, and we've got a special mystery flavor that will be available at our concession stands, exclusively on January 18 and 19.
+We love making and eating popcorn, and now we want to give you the ultimate snack.

 Getting into movie theatres, however, took some work.